cofinalsubnets/lisa/readme.md

 ## lisp qualities
 - strict lexically scoped lisp-1 with short function words and no superfluous parentheses
-- annotation-free hybrid static/dynamic typing
+- some kind of weak static type concept
 - lists and definitions (except at toplevel) are immutable
 - `()` is self-quoting and false
 - `.` is a regular symbol